sheldonkwoodward/cptr-454/README.rst

 ++++++++++
 An implementation of an efficient closest point finding algorithm.

-To execute the soltion, run:
+To execute the solution, run:

 ::